 Recruiting the best Group Leaders.
 Group Leaders at BRAINCITY will be recruited by recommendation of BRAINCITY ISC from among international candidates through open competitions based on transparent criteria.
 The criteria for hiring of Group Leaders will be based on an evaluation of their achievements, future research plans, and their compatibility with the scope of BRAINCITY research agenda.
 Ideal candidates will be at the early stages of their career with a potential comparable to that of laureates of the ERC starting/consolidator grant program.
 BRAINCITY may, however, also consider senior leaders of high profile for recruitment.
 The hiring process is supported by EMBL, a strategic partner of BRAINCITY, who provides guidance in setting up appropriate management procedures and in recruitment and evaluation of the BRAINCITY Group Leaders.
 Group Leader candidates will be open to pursue projects of their choice in line with BRAINCITY research agenda and their research activities will therefore shape the future of BRAINCITY.
-The expected number of research groups is six: two senior groups that are already in place ( Laboratory of Neurobiology; Laboratory of Emotions Neurobiology ) and four newly recruited Group Leaders.
+The expected number of research groups is six: three senior groups that are already in place ( Laboratory of Neurobiology; Laboratory of Emotions Neurobiology ; TREND ) and three newly recruited Group Leaders.
 The group leaders will have full freedom to develop their own scientific projects and responsibility for forming and leading an independent research group.
 Initial fixed-term positions will be offered with the possibility of obtaining tenure at the Nencki Institute upon successful review.
 Appointments will include core funding and internationally competitive salaries for the PI and several group members, as well as access to state-of-the-art research facilities, and the possibility to apply for large equipment funding.